phoenixding/scdiff/README.md

 usage: scdiff [-h] -i INPUT -t TF_DNA -k CLUSTERS -o OUTPUT [-s SPEEDUP] [-l LargeType]
                    [-d DSYNC][-a VIRTUALANCESTOR]

 	-h, --help            show this help message and exit

 	-i INPUT, --input INPUT, required
 						input single cell RNA-seq expression data

 	-t TF_DNA, --tf_dna TF_DNA, required
 						TF-DNA interactions used in the analysis

 	-k CLUSTERS, --clusters CLUSTERS, required
 						how to learn the number of clusters for each time point? user-defined or auto? if user-defined, please specify the configuration file path.
 If set as "auto" scdiff will learn the parameters automatically.

 	-o OUTPUT, --output OUTPUT, required
 						output folder to store all results

 	-s SPEEDUP, --speedup SPEEDUP(1/None), optional
 						If set as 'True' or '1', SCIDFF will speedup the running by reducing the iteration times.
-                        (use less stringent convergence criteria).

 	-l LARGETYPE,  --largetype LARGETYPE (1/None), optional
 						if specified as 'True' or '1', scdiff will use LargeType mode to improve the running efficiency (both memory and time).
 						As spectral clustering is not scalable to large data, PCA+K-Means clustering was used instead.
-The running speed is improved significantly but the performance is relatively worse.
+The running speed is improved significantly but the performance is slightly worse.
 If there are more than 2k cells at each time point on average, it is highly recommended to use this parameter to improve time and memory efficiency.

 	-d DSYNC,  --dsync DSYNC (1/None), optional
 						If specified as 'True' or '1', the cell synchronization will be disabled.
 						If the users believe that cells at the same time point are similar in terms of differentiation/development.
 The synchronization can be disabled.

 	-a VIRTUALANCESTOR, --virtualAncestor VIRTUALANCESTOR (1/None), optional
 						scdiff requires a 'Ancestor' node (the starting node, all other nodes are descendants).
 By default, the 'Ancestor' node is set as the first time point.
 The hypothesis behind is :